phaserjs/phaser/README.md

 Along with the fantastic open source community, Phaser is actively developed and maintained by **Phaser Studio Inc**.
 As a result of rapid support, and a developer friendly API, Phaser is currently one of the [most starred](https://github.com/collections/javascript-game-engines) game frameworks on GitHub.

-Thousands of developers from indie and multi-national digital agencies, and universities worldwide use Phaser.
+Thousands of developers from indies to multi-national digital agencies, along with universities worldwide use Phaser.
 Take a look at their incredible [games](https://phaser.io/games/) in our showcase video:

 [![Phaser Games Showcase video](https://img.youtube.com/vi/gnfgwkVg7vc/maxresdefault.jpg)](https://www.youtube.com/watch?v=gnfgwkVg7vc)